airpair/creating-components-p3-angular2-directives/post.md

 ```
  You’ll notice that we no longer are using a normalized directive name like "otSite" or the `restrict` property to register the directive.
 We can just use a CSS selector.

-Next, we can add any template configurations:
+Next, we can add any view configurations:

 ```javascript
 class OtSite() {